ilovedragon/hello-world-lb/readme.md

 3. The app1 and app2 services, which use the myapp image and map port 8001 and 8002 on the host to port 8000 in the container, respectively.
 The app1.py and app2.py files are used to create a custom message in the container of Flask server.

 **Flask Application**
 The myapp Flask application consists of a single route that returns a custom message.
-The default app.py file defines the Flask app and listens on port 8000 for incoming requests:
+By default, the app listens on port 8000 for incoming requests using the "app.py" file, and it will return the message "Hello, World!":

 ```
 from flask import Flask